About head lice and nits

 You’ll need to treat your child again about one week after the first lice treatment, to kill any eggs that have hatched and become mature lice since the first treatment.

 This head lice treatment involves combing wet hair with a special fine-toothed, metal lice comb and hair conditioner.
 You can buy these combs from your pharmacy, and any type of conditioner will do.
+You can also try silicone gel instead of hair conditioner, but this can be hard to find.

 Here’s what to do: